LisandroGuerra/nlw-06-Elixir/README.md

-## 💻 Elixir: Projeto Wabanex
+## 💻 Elixir: Wabanex Project

-### Tecnologias
+### Tecnologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - [Elixix](https://elixir-lang.org/)
 - [Phoenix](https://phoenixframework.org/)
 - [GraphQL](https://graphql.org)

-## ✨ Milha Extra
+## ✨ Extra Mile
-- Refatorado para usar a cláusula "case"
+- Refactored to use "case" clause
-- Resolvida a questão do ID no teste de schema "user queries"
+- Resolved ID issue in "user queries" schema test
-- Incluindo mais testes (em andamento...)
+- Including more tests (in progress...)
-- Em breve mais ...
+- More coming soon...